History

 The Hall is a registered charity (Reg.
 No. 200249) and is run by a hard working Management Committee of Trustees, who are:

-Brian Harrison (Chairman)
+Brian Harrison (Deputy Chairman)

 Anne Francis (Secretary)